 Relatively new to the stroller market, upscale modular strollers offer parents the ultimate in versatility, via interchangeable seats (bassinets, single seats, second seats, etc.) that snap into a single stroller chassis.
 Often, the seats can face either forward or backward, giving parents even more options.
 Generally, the pieces are purchased individually, so you buy what you need or as you go.

 These smooth-rolling, lightweight strollers are truly designed for jogging and running, with three large, bicycle-like tires, smooth-riding shock absorbers, excellent brakes, and oversized canopies.
-They're a must if you eventually plan to jog with your child (note that most don't offer enough support for newborns).
-However, they aren't very maneuverable in tight spaces, so consider these specialized, secondary strollers.
+They’re a must if you eventually plan to jog with your child (note that most don’t offer enough support for newborns).
+However, some are not very maneuverable in tight spaces, so consider these specialized, secondary strollers.

 And that’s not all.
 There are car seat carrier stroller frames, all-terrain strollers, and other options, too.
 You may find that a single stroller won’t meet all your needs.
 Many families opt for a primary, everyday stroller and a secondary stroller for special activities, such as travel or jogging.

 A quick way to narrow your stroller choices is to think about where you live and how you’ll be using it.
 For example: